 Naturally, these tropical trees prefer to grow in partially shaded areas, where soil pH value is about 6.1 – 6.6.
 In USDA Zones 10 – 11, these plants can be grown as outdoor perennial.
 In fact, these plants donot grow well other Zones or indoors.

 In the grammar world, Ancient Sanskrit texts refer to the fruit as “ela”.

 For more than 4,000 years, Elaichi trees have been playing a distinct role in human culture.
 Humans use them as spices in their foods.
 Also, these spices have high commercial values.

 Since the Early Bronze Age, Assyrians and Babylonians have traded this fruit commercially.
 The famous Greek physicians, Dioscorides and Hippocrates, identified Elaichi’s therapeutic properties.
 They also recommended it as an aid for digestive problems.

 Cardamom trade grew as a lucrative business following huge demands in Rome and Greece.
 In 126 CE, Alexandria imposed import taxes on cardamom.
 Venice played an important role as a major importer of cardamom, cinnamon, pepper, and cloves during medieval times.

-Arabian subcontinent, Particularly Yemen imported cardamom from India and China as early as the Tenth century.
-Also, Portuguese involved in the Elaichi trade from the 16th century onwards, as it conquered western part India.
+Arabian subcontinent, particularly Yemen imported cardamom from India and China as early as the Tenth century.
+Also, the Portuguese involved in the Elaichi trade from the 16th century onwards, as it conquered the western part of India.
 However, Europeans seriously focused on the Elaichi trade only from the 19th century onwards.